 A fellowship at Columbia University (New York, NY) in single molecule mechanics, nanotechnology, and instrument design were the focus of his post-doctoral work.
 This post-doctoral fellowship was performed in the midst of a neurosurgical residency at the Mayo Clinic (Rochester, MN).

 Dr. Sarkar’s first faculty appointment was at The Ohio State University’s Department of Neurological Surgery as an Assistant Professor and Director of Neurological Nanomedicine; ultimately, heading the Epilepsy, Tumor and Stereotactic programs at Ohio State University and was Co-Director of the Functional Neurosurgery program there as well.

 Dr. Sarkar joined Global Neurosciences Institute in January 2019 as a neurosurgeon and is a professor in the Department of Neurosurgery at Drexel University College of Medicine.
-Dr. Sarkar serves as the director of Stereotactic, Functional and Epilepsy Surgery program for Global Neurosciences Institute.
+Dr. Sarkar serves as the director of Neuro-Oncolofgy, as well as director of the Adult & Pediatric Stereotactic, Functional and Epilepsy Surgery program for Global Neurosciences Institute.